UnquietCode/Flapi/README.md

 Google Group for asking questions and connecting with other developers using Flapi in their projects.

 ### What's the project's status?
-Version 0.6 has been released, and includes support for creating descriptors using annotations.
-See the [Release Notes](https://github.com/UnquietCode/Flapi/wiki/Version-0.6) for the full details.
+Version 0.7 has been released, and includes enhancements for customizing the generated code, plus several other new features and improvements.
+See the
+[Release Notes](https://github.com/UnquietCode/Flapi/wiki/Version-0.7) for the full details.

 ### Problems?
 Use the [issue tracker](https://github.com/UnquietCode/Flapi/issues) to report problems encountered or new